bicro/Sketchbook/README.md

 Converted everything typescript to vanilla javascript and
 removed anything webpack so it'll run without much effort

 Deciphered the scene/scenario building process in Blender
 Essentially, everything in the Blender/GLTF scene is comprised
 of two objects: one is the visible object and it's partner is a
 similar shape with Custom Properties under the Object tab to
 designate it as a hidden coliider "data: physics, type: box"
+there are a few others as well and are used in the World.js
+code as .userData.data and .userData.type

 Currently replacing the boxman character with a Mixamo rigged to simplify changes.
  - Not difficult, just tedious